 The Edward J. DeBartolo Family Center for Media and Technology at St. Lawrence opened in the fall of 2007.
-The center has two conference rooms and two computer labs with a seating capacity of thirty students per lab.
+The center has two conference rooms, one computer lab with a seating capacity of thirty two students and one STREAM lab.
 The labs can be opened to accommodate up to sixty students.
-The center also houses a television studio from which the morning show is broadcast daily.
 Students in Kindergarten through Eighth grade are taught Information Literacy Skills through a research based media program that utilizes a process model of inquiry to explore both print and non-print sources.
 The media specialist and one assistant nurture the joy of reading through story time presentations and book talks.
-The print collection houses 13,000 items.
+The print collection houses 15,000 items.
 St. Lawrence students are required to obtain a public library card.
 The students are taught how to access online library resources at the county and state level during media classes.

 Does my book have a Reading Counts test?
 Do you need to know a book's lexile?